Lesson video

 Right, let's have a quick check for understanding now.

-So what two options did high-born widows without children have in mediaeval society?
 Was it to remarry, to live a single life, to travel the world, or to become a nun?
-So choose two of those options now.

-Another quick check for understanding, I'd like you to complete the sentence by adding in the name of Matilda's second husband.
+I'd like you to complete the sentence by adding in the name of Matilda's second husband.

-So in 1128, Matilda was told that she'd be marrying Geoffrey, somebody, of Anjou.
+So in 1128, Matilda was told that she'd be marrying Geoffrey somebody of Anjou.

-So adding that missing word now.
+So add in that missing word now.

 Okay, welcome back.

-If you chose Plantagenet, then congratulations.
+If you chose Plantagenet, then congratulations, that is correct.

-Now, shortly after they married, Matilda left Anjou to live apart from her young husband and she went to Normandy when Geoffrey stayed in Anjou.
+Now, shortly after they married, Matilda left Anjou to live apart from her young husband, and she went to Normandy when Geoffrey stayed in Anjou.

 Once again, her father summoned her to his side and insisted that she return to her husband in order to secure the family bloodline.

-And before he did that though he did make sure that once again his barons would confirm that she was the rightful heir to the throne.
+And before he did that though, he did make sure that once again his barons would confirm that she was the rightful heir to the throne.

 So the Anglo-Norman barons confirmed several times.

-They swore oath several times that Matilda would be the next ruler of England after the death of Henry I.
+They swore an oath several times that Matilda would be the next ruler of England after the death of Henry I.

-And 1131, Matilda once again agreed to her father's wishes.
+On 1131, Matilda once again agreed to her father's wishes.

 She returned to Anjou to rejoin Geoffrey.